-Unawatuna is a popular beach in south-western Sri Lanka, and this boutique villa is perched strategically close to the shores, by the main road opposite a particularly nice stretch of beach.
+Unawatuna is a popular beach in south-western Sri Lanka, and this boutique villa is perched strategically close to the shores, by the main road opposite a particularly lovely stretch of beach.
 Galle Fort is just a short drive away.
-The bungalow was originally built in the 1800’s for the police sergeant, and it has since been transformed into a breathtaking retreat by American landscape architect Mark Smoot.
+The bungalow was originally built in the 1800s for the police sergeant, and it has since been transformed into a breathtaking retreat by American landscape architect Mark Smoot.
 Everything about this place is well-crafted and cleverly thought out.

 Choose from two beautiful “pavilion” rooms or a completely separate bungalow with three bedrooms.
 You’ll find four-poster beds, stunning furnishings with one-of-a-kind pieces and plenty of verandahs, balconies and outdoor sitting areas.